-Foundations of Algebra 8A (982AY/9822Y) 982XYB: Blocked-scheduled): This course covers the eighth grade math Standards of Learning (SOL) and some of the Algebra 1 SOL.
+Blocked Foundations of Algebra 8A (982AY/9822Y): This two-period (block) course covers the eighth grade math Standards of Learning (SOL) and some of the Algebra 1 SOL.
 This course provides introductory instruction in the properties and basic operations of rational numbers including algebraic and graphical representation, linear equations and inequalities, and solving of these equations.
 Upon completion of this course, students will take the eighth grade math SOL test unless that SOL test was completed in grade 7.
-This course may be provided through two separate periods of instruction, or this course may be provided in a two-period block based on scheduling needs.